the-programmers-hangout/awesome-science/README.md

 # Awesome-Science
 A collection of resources from the #science channel in The Programmers Hangout.
+Please see the [contributions](https://github.com/the-programmers-hangout/awesome-science/blob/main/CONTRIBUTING.md) page before creating a PR.

 ## Navigation:world_map:
 - General Science
   - [General Science](#general-scienceseedling)